NilsBrause/waylandpp/README.md

 ## Library

-To build the library, `cmake ..` needs to executed in a newly created `build` directory in the root directory of the repository, followed by a `make`.
+To fetch submodules use `git submodule update --init --recursive`, then to build the library, `cmake ..` needs to executed in a newly created `build` directory in the root directory of the repository, followed by a `make`.
 After that, `make install` will install the library.